 The crime of conspiracy can be charged whether or not the plan is ever actually carried out, and whether or not the crime is ever committed.
-The offence is made out by the agreement rather than the actual conduct.
+The offence depends on the agreement to commit specific actions as part of a plan that involves a crime, rather than any part of the plan actually being carried out.

-By way of example, if two people plan to rob a bank and they go to buy ski masks to wear during the robbery, they can be charged with conspiracy to commit bank robbery, even if they never actually rob the bank or even attempt to rob the bank.
-Buying ski masks is not a crime, but it furthers the conspiracy to commit a crime.
+So, if two people plan to rob a bank and they go to buy ski masks to wear during the robbery, they can be charged with conspiracy to commit bank robbery, even if they never actually rob the bank or even attempt to rob the bank.

 Furthermore, persons who help to plan a crime, but do not participate in the actual criminal act can be given the same punishment as the person who carried out the crime itself.